GoogleChromeLabs/wp-reporting-api/readme.txt

 == Frequently Asked Questions ==

+= Which browsers support the Reporting API specification? =

+The Reporting API standard is quite bleeding-edge, so support is currently very limited.
+The only browser supporting it is Chrome, where you will need to enable support via a command line argument `--enable-features=Reporting`.
+To learn how you can use Chrome command line arguments, please visit [www.chromium.org/developers/how-tos/run-chromium-with-flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).

 = Where should I submit my support request? =

 Note that this is an experimental plugin, so support is limited and volunteer-driven.
 For regular support requests, please use the [wordpress.org support forums](https://wordpress.org/support/plugin/reporting-api).
 If you have a technical issue with the plugin where you already have more insight on how to fix it, you can also [open an issue on Github instead](https://github.com/GoogleChromeLabs/wp-reporting-api/issues).